-Located at 690 Burrard Street and completed in 1895, the cathedral is an impressive heritage building.
-Today it’s the cathedral church for the Anglican Diocese of New Westminster, offers church services throughout the week, and serves as a venue sometimes for public performances.
+The cathedral is an impressive heritage building that was completed in 1895 and can be found at 690 Burrard Street.
+Today it’s the cathedral church for the Anglican Diocese of New Westminster.
+It offers church services throughout the week and serves as a venue sometimes for public performances.

 Christ Church Cathedral is an interesting place to visit for a variety of reasons.
 First, it’s one of Vancouver’s largest and most important places of worship.
-Second, it’s a beautiful Gothic-style building and open to the public.
-Third, many of the cathedral’s services are most interesting, and its choir is exceptional.
+Second, it’s a beautiful Gothic-style building that’s open to the public.
+Third, many of the cathedral’s services are interesting and its choir is exceptional.

 When to Visit Christ Church

 Christ Church Cathedral is worth visiting at different times.
-For those that are interested, Sunday services include Choral Eucharist at 10:30 am and a Gregorian Chant Service on Sunday evenings at 8 pm.
-If you’ve never seen Gregorian Chant before, you should check it out.
+For those who are interested, Sunday services include Choral Eucharist at 10:30 am and a Gregorian Chant Service on Sunday evenings at 8:00 pm.
+If you’ve never seen or heard Gregorian Chant before, you should check it out.

 The 35-member choir at Christ Church Cathedral is impressive.
 If you ever get a chance to see one of their performances, or a service with them singing, go!